-The 13 maintenance districts included in this action are shown in Attachment A and described in Attachment B. Each district's Annual Budget Report for Fiscal Year 2018-2019 will be on file in the City Clerk's Office prior to the Council meeting.
+The 13 maintenance districts included in this action are shown in Attachment A and described in Attachment B. Each district's Annual Budget Report for Fiscal Year 2020-2021 will be on file in the City Clerk's Office prior to the Council meeting.
 Each report will include:

 - 1. The maintenance budget;

 - 2. A description of the maintenance items and services;

 - 3. Any property configuration related changes;

 - 4. The annually adjusted assessments;

-- 5. The assessment roll; and
+- 5. The assessment roll, and:

 - 6. The assessment diagram (map).

-Annual assessment adjustment formulas approved by the property owners for these districts allow adjustments that do not exceed the annual change in the San Francisco-Oakland-San José Consumer Price Index (CPI), which for this upcoming fiscal year is 3.22 percent.
+Annual assessment adjustment formulas approved by the property owners for these districts allow adjustments that do not exceed the annual change in the San Francisco-Oakland-Hayward Consumer Price Index (CPI), which for this upcoming fiscal year is 3.31 percent.
 None of the City's maintenance districts will exceed this index.
-Of the 13 districts, only six are assessing the maximum assessment.
+Of the 13 districts, nine are assessing the maximum assessment.

 Current legislation furthermore establishes that assessment districts are only authorized to assess for services that provide "special benefit" to a property within the district.
-The engineers report for each district formed must therefore identify that "special benefit" and it must also determine any "general benefit" that might exist.
+The engineer's report for each district formed must therefore identify that "special benefit," and it must also determine any "general benefit" that might exist.
 If "general benefit" is determined, the City must contribute to the district from "generally available funds" to cover that benefit.
-Since City standards would require minimally landscaped median islands on some of the streets in Maintenance District 2, 8, 9, 11, 15, 19, 20, 21, and 22, a City contribution is required.
-The median islands in Maintenance District 1, 5, 13, and 18 are for decorative purposes only; therefore, no City contribution is made for these districts.
+Since City standards would require minimally landscaped median islands on some of the streets in Maintenance Districts 2, 8, 9, 11, 15, 19, 20, 21, and 22, a City contribution is required.
+The median islands in Maintenance Districts 1, 5, 13, and 18 are for decorative purposes only; therefore, no City contribution is made for these districts.
 In Maintenance District 15, there is an additional City contribution of \$22,118 for the maintenance of stormwater treatment in Zone I. The City previously agreed in 2012 to allocate this contribution from the Storm Sewer Operating Fund.

-HONORABLE MAYOR AND CITY COUNCIL May 29, 2018 Subject: Maintenance District Budget Reports for Fiscal Year 2018-2019 Page 3
+Subject: Maintenance District Budget Reports for Fiscal Year 2020-2021